knitr::opts_chunk$set(

 Acknowledgements

 This vignette aims to show the extended functionality of PortfolioAnalytics.
-CVXR solvers and EQS objective in PortfolioAnalytics were implemented by me, Xinran Zhao, when I was a student in the University of Washington Department of Applied Mathematics Computational Finance and Risk Management M.S. degree program (MS-CFRM), and was supported by Google Summer of Code (GSoC 2022) in the summer of 2022 with mentors Doug Martin and Steve Murray.
+The CVXR solvers capability and an extensive coherent second moment (CSM) capability in PortfolioAnalytics were implemented by Xinran Zhao when she was a graduate student in the University of Washington Department of Applied Mathematics Computational Finance and Risk Management M.S. degree program (MS-CFRM).
+For part of this work, she was supported by a Google Summer of Code (GSoC 2022) project funding, with mentors Doug Martin and Steve Murray.

 Reference